Boom Vader Motorcycle Chain Replacement Instructions (Grom Clone).

 The stock motorcycle chain length is 108 links.

-Boom Vader 125cc Chain Size – FAQ
+FAQ: Boom Vader 125cc Chain Size

 I upgraded this Boom Vader to a larger front sprocket.
 Even with the increase in that sprocket’s circumference, I was able to keep the stock motorcycle chain.

 However, I managed to order a longer chain from Amazon, and I picked up a chain with 132 links.
 I plan to cut out the excess links with a motorcycle chain breaker and keep them for possible later sprocket upgrades.
-This is just my weird thinking; as usual, this post is less a how-to but learn from my mistakes post. 😀
+This is just my weird thinking; as usual, this post is less a how-to but learn from my mistakes post. :D

 You don’t have to do this; you can count the number of links on your Grom Clone motorcycle chain and order that.
 1 for 1.
 I just went with extra links and created an additional step in my chain installation.

 Author’s Notice: This page contains affiliate links, for which I may earn a commission by their use.
-Also, as an Amazon Associate, I earn from qualifying Amazon purchases.
+As an Amazon Associate, I earn from qualifying Amazon purchases.

 Now I ordered a longer chain (132 links); you can order the same.
 However if don’t want to break the chain, you can order the stock sized motorcycle chain size listed from Amazon: